Muxmoon/Portfolio_WP/README.md

 # Portfolio_WP
 First project on GitHub.
-Assignment from the Informatics' subject.
+Assignment, sort of.
 # Why?
 Uhh because it's cool and all